 Congratulations!
-If you’ve reached this phase, your startup is a bonafide established and profitable company.
+If you’ve reached this phase, your startup is an established and profitable company.

 Undoubtedly things look A LOT different now from your seed stage years, and there’s a good chance that people no longer view your company as a startup.
 At this point, your business is well-known within the industry, with a proven track record for products or services, a loyal customer base, and a fully staffed team.
 Basically, it’s every founder’s dream.

 This stage puts founders at a crossroads in terms of the next step.
 You could push for further expansion by introducing new products or services, entering new locales, or through acquisitions.
 But first, you’ll have to consider whether the business can sustain more growth and where you’ll get the funds to fuel the expansion.
 If so, you may want to plan an exit strategy.

 One option you may consider to help with financing further growth is going public.
 For many founders, going public is the ideal endgame for their startup.
 Of course, that’s just one route to take, and many startups never reach the IPO (initial public offering) phase.
 However, if an IPO is on the table, you’ll want to carefully consider all of the implications of going public (which definitely won’t be a cakewalk) to decide if it’s the right decision for your company at this point.
 And forgoing an IPO doesn’t mean your company is doomed – just look at Cargill, one of the largest private companies in the U.S. that had $134 billion in annual revenue in 2021.

 Even if your company isn’t ready for an IPO, you may find yourself eager for a change and interested in moving on.
 After all of the blood, sweat, and tears (though hopefully not literally) you’ve put into building your business from the ground up, it may be worth benefiting from the value of your creation.
 Other options include selling the company to a larger corporation or merging with one.